crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 ## Preparation

 ### Crossplane
-- Install Crossplane using stesps in [Crossplane Installation Guide](../install-crossplane.md)
+- Install Crossplane using the [Crossplane Installation Guide](../install-crossplane.md)
 - Obtain [Cloud Provider Credentials](../cloud-providers.md)

 #### GCP Provider
-It is essential to make sure that the GCP Service Account Member has the following Roles:
+It is essential to make sure that the GCP Service Account used by the Crossplane GCP Provider has the following Roles:

     Cloud SQL Admin
     Kubernetes Engine Admin